SnigdhadebRoyChowdhury/learningDBT/README.md

 - WSL if you using Windows

 ```
-You can use PyCharm as your IDE but since I have the development completely on WSL and VS Code allows development on WSL while being installled on Windows, it will be easier if you do the same.
+You can use PyCharm as your IDE but since I have worked completely on WSL and since VS Code allows development on WSL while being installled on Windows, it will be easier if you do the same.

 But if you want to use PyCharm on Windows, then please check the environment variables.

 If you are using a Macbook, then you can follow the same steps both with VS Code and PyCharm.